JHodgkins/MSP4-MovieBox/README.md

 ## Research
 Please view the [research](docs/research/RESEARCH.md) document for details of user research carried out through the planning phase for MovieBox.

+## Goals and Target audience
+### Project goals
+- The project will provide an online web e-commerce store where anyone interested in purchasing physical media will be able to do so using an easy-to-understand interface.
+- The e-commerce web store will provide users with information about a product before purchasing.
+- The project will enable users to purchase items through a integrated payment system and receive confirmation of their purchase.
+- The e-commerce web application will be viewable and usable using any browser on any device.

+### User goals

+### Site owner goals

+### Target audience